Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Additional Results

+This ensures that the dimensionality of the latent space, as well as the number of parameters for the encoder-decoder transformer layers is comparable between this implementation and the latent implementation.

+We evaluate each aggregation method using three reconstruction metrics: log-likelihood, mean squared error (MSE), and Pearson correlation coefficient (PCC).
+Results are shown for two model configurations with embedding dimensions of 64 and 128, with error bars representing the standard deviation across three random seeds.
+The high errors bars for the mean and sum aggregation in the replogle datasets are due to high training instability that we observed in the training runs, making some runs to temporarily diverge.

-In Table \ref{app_tab:generation-all-genes}, we present the model comparison on benchmark datasets, but on all genes.
-Please note that in this comparison, scDiffusion performs better than in the table on the metrics computed only on highly variable genes.
-The reason for that is that the data is extremely sparse, and the model synthesizes data consisting mostly of zeros.
-As a result, the match becomes better.
-This is a clear indication of deficiencies of the currently used evaluation metrics for generative models, which is a long-standing issue in the field \citep{theis2016note}.
+In Table \ref{supptab:generation-all-genes}, we present the model comparison on benchmark datasets, but only on differentially expressed genes.
+Our model is superior to the baselines across metrics and datasets.
+We should note that this additional evaluation is motivated by the difficulty in evaluating gnerative models, which is a long-standing issue in the field \citep{theis2016note}.

+In Table~\ref{app_tab:r2_metrics_all_genes} we present results on $R^2$ scores for all genes in the observational datasets, for unconditional and conditional settings.

-In Figure \ref{app_fig:dentate_gyrus_r2}, \ref{app_fig:tabular_muris_r2}, and \ref{app_fig:hlca_r2}, we present a visualization of gene-wise variance for true and generated data on Dentate Gyrus, Tabula Muris, and HLCA, respectively.
+In Figure \ref{app_fig:dentate_gyrus_r2}, \ref{app_fig:tabular_muris_r2}, and \ref{app_fig:hlca_r2}, a visualization of gene-wise variance for true and generated data on Dentate Gyrus, Tabula Muris, and HLCA, respectively, in the conditional settings.
 CFGen and scLDM properly recover true variance, with a slight tendency of scLDM to overestimate, while scDiffusion completely fails and underestimates the true Variance.

 In Figure \ref{app_fig:umap_all}, we present a visualization of true and generated data for all models and all datasets in UMAP coordinates.
 In Figures~\ref{app_fig:umap_dentate}~\ref{app_fig:umap_tabula}~\ref{app_fig:umap_hlca}, we present the conditional generation results in UMAP coordinates colored by the conditional class.